owen-nash/Notes/Poetry/Gardening.md

 "Plant my own garden.
 Decorate my own soul."
 But the vase is all scattered!
-I'm digging like my old my
+I'm digging like my old man
 and his.
-Inner knee still braced against the wood - digging for wilder flowers as a man without a case.
+Inner knee still braced against the wood of the shovel - digging for wilder flowers as a man without a vase.